mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Intro and Outro Cues
 ====================

-Intro/Outro cues are used to mix in and out of tracks and they can also be :ref:`used with AutoDJ <djing-auto-dj-intro-outro>` to mix in and out at those points.
+Intro/Outro cues are used to mix in and out of tracks and they can also be :ref:`used with Auto DJ <djing-auto-dj-intro-outro>` to mix in and out at those points.
 Unlike :term:`hotcues<hotcue>`, they do not mark only one point.
 The into and outro are sections and each section is defined by two points.

 Mixxx detcts where the first and last sounds are when analyzing a track making it easy to stop playing